 After I’d given up on getting into museums on this trip, I happened onto the KW Institute for Contemporary Art on Wednesday afternoon.
-Their current exhibit, Fire and Forget.
+The exhibit during my visit, Fire and Forget.
 On Violence, is a collection of work that examines the conventional ideas about war and weapons.
 I saw plenty of interesting pieces you can find on my Instagram.

 If you know anything about me, you know I love graffiti and street art.
 Berlin is covered in the stuff.
 If you’re a fan, check out East Side Gallery, which is a huge section of the Berlin wall covered in artwork.
 It makes for wonderful photo ops.
 There are also plenty of famous sites that are easy to check off your list.
 My favorites were the Kaiser Wilhelm Memorial Church and the Fernsehturm Berlin, also known as the TV Tower.